Modern Slavery Act

 Those directly involved in procurement across the firm are required to confirm that they have read and understand our Slavery and Human Trafficking policy and statement so that these professionals understand and are able to address any potential modern slavery risks.
 The whole firm are trained at induction and every 2 years thereafter in relation to Anti-Bribery and Corruption.

-This statement is published on behalf of Blake Morgan LLP, Blake Morgan Group LLP and Blake Lapthorn trading as BL Claims Solicitors.
+This statement is published on behalf of Blake Morgan LLP and Blake Morgan Group LLP and Blake Lapthorn.

 Please click here to view Blake Morgan’s 2021 Modern Slavery and Human Trafficking statement.